softprops/serverless-oncall/README.md

 \* serverless-oncall may support other oncall providers in the future

+## 🚧 Planned work

+* support more integrations
+* support more oncall service providers

 ## 👯 Contributing

 Contributions are welcome.
 Please read [our contributing doc](CONTRIBUTING.md) for more information.